antmicro/gmsl-serializer/README.md

 This project contains open hardware design files for the GMSL Serializer Board.
 This board accepts MIPI CSI-2 signals from Antmicro's 50-pin FFC video interface and transmits the video data over GMSL2.
 The GMSL Serializer Board is powered over GMSL coaxial cable.

-The PCB design files were prepared in KiCad 6.x.
+The design files were prepared in KiCad 7.

 ## Key features